 - Reconnect with friends you made in your first year and explore ways to grow your network.
 Perhaps it's joining a new club or checking out more campus activities.
 Check out

-- Develop your relationships with major advisors, faculty and staff.
-These are the people vital to your academic success.
-Get to know them personally,
+- Develop relationships within your major.
+Connecting with Academic Advisors, faculty and staff is vital to your academic success.
+Get to know them personally

-- Utilize Career Services.
-They can assist you in finding internships and part-time jobs and they can assist
+- Affirm your major and career goals.
+Utilize Career Services to assist you in finding internships and part-time jobs.
+They can also assist you

 - Improve your health.
 This is a great year to develop healthy routines that you can rely on throughout the rest of your time at USF.
 The Center for Student Well-Being offers a wide range of information and resources to assist you.